junxit/us-congress-code/title-26/chapter-1/sec-951a.md

 section: 951A
 ---

 # § 951A.
-Global Intangible Low-Taxed Income Included in Gross Income of United States shareholders
+Global intangible low-taxed income included in gross income of United States shareholders

 - **(a)** *In general* Each person who is a United States shareholder of any controlled foreign corporation for any taxable year of such United States shareholder shall include in gross income such shareholder’s global intangible low-taxed income for such taxable year.
 - **(b)** *Global intangible low-taxed income* For purposes of this section—